njagwani/Docker-Jenkins-DevOps/README.md

 One very important thing we need to know here is that everything that is going to happen under the Jenkins Job will occur within the container.

-When we say within the container, it means that we need to go inside the container by running the below command.This is just for understanding
+When we say within the container, it means that we need to go inside the container by running the below command.
+This is just for understanding

 $ docker exec -ti jenkins bash (jenkins is the name of my container)